You would think print advertising is void of innovation today, but that is actually not the case.

 The brand teamed up with Wired to promote the Moto X’s customization.
 People could change the color of the phone by pushing buttons.

 Kontor Records wanted to get the attention of creative advertising professionals.
-Instead of mailing out the latest CD, it sent a vinyl record with a paper turntable that could be played with an iPhone.
+Instead of mailing out the latest CD, it sent a vinyl record via email to its mailing list with a paper turntable that could be played with an iPhone.

 In 2013, Lexus released an ad that, when placed over an iPad, revealed the car in action with different backgrounds and music.